-A pastor stands holding an electric cord as a prop and warns the congregation, “Don’t mess with God’s original design.
+A pastor stands at the pulpit, holding an electric cord as a prop, and warns the congregation, “Don’t mess with God’s original design.
 Gay sex is not natural, the parts don’t fit.”

 A man thinks he needs to “protect” his family from his Christian gay brother.
-He says to his brother, “Homosexuality is a perversion and, until you change, I cannot allow you in my home with my children.”
+He tells to his brother, “Homosexuality is a perversion, and until you change, I cannot allow you in my home with my children.”

-Parents send their lesbian daughter to a program that they heard about at church.
+Parents send their lesbian daughter to a program they heard about at church.
 The visiting speaker says he is no longer gay.
-The encouraged parents say, “We want what is best for our daughter and we know she can change her preferences.”
+The newly-encouraged parents plea-fully say, “We want what is best for our daughter and we know she can change her preferences.”

-About their fellow Americans, some will say: “I don’t mind gay people having civil unions, I just do not want to redefine marriage.
-Marriage is not a civil right and they want special rights.”
+About their fellow Americans, some may say: “I don’t mind gay people having civil unions.
+I just do not want to redefine marriage.
+Marriage is not a civil right, and they want special rights.”

-Thinking they are pleasing and even defending God, moderate Christians assert: “I’m fine with gay people getting together, it’s God and the Bible that are clearly against homosexuality.
+Thinking they are pleasing and even defending God, moderate Christians assert: “I might be fine with gay people getting together, but it’s God and the Bible that are clearly against homosexuality.
 We love gay people and need to tell them the truth.”

-Well-meaning, reasonable people repeat phrases like these again and again not understanding the offense and discrimination they are causing.
-Many of the statements are rooted in ignorance and based on gay stereotypes.
-As an advocate for the gay, lesbian, bisexual and transgender (GLBT) community, in particular the Christian GLBT community, here are some insights for those that no longer want to participate in the unjust treatment of GLBT people.
+Well-meaning, reasonable people repeat phrases like these again and again not understanding the offense and discrimination their words support and encourage.
+Many of the statements are rooted in ignorance or based on gay stereotypes.
+As an advocate for the lesbian, gay, bisexual and transgender (LGBT) community, in particular the Christian LGBT community, these may be some productive insights for those who no longer desire to participate in the unjust treatment of LGBT people.

 The “gay lifestyle”

-When communicating, it would be a major improvement to not use the term “the gay lifestyle”.
+When communicating, it would be a major improvement to not use the term “the gay lifestyle.”
 What is a “gay lifestyle”?
-The manner in which GLBT people live their lives is as varied as the manner in which heterosexual people live theirs.
+The manner in which LGBT people live their lives is as varied as the manner in which heterosexual people live theirs.

 The gay and transgender people I know have “lives”, not “lifestyles”.
-Stop using silly clichés and be honest if you feel compelled to condemn the way others express their sexuality.
-What many people really want to say is “I do not like same-sex sex.”
-Simple, then do not participate in it.
-And, if it bothers you to think about people having same-sex sex, easy, then do not think about it.
+If you feel compelled to condemn the way others express their sexuality, it might be more honest to stop using silly clichés.
+What many people really want to say is “I don’t like the concept and thinking about same-sex sex.”
+Simple, then don’t participate in it.
+And, if it bothers you to simply think about people having same-sex sex, easy, don’t think about it.

 My “heterosexual lifestyle” is not the same as other heterosexual women.
-I have a life and I conduct it according to my faith, values and ethics, and, so it is true with gay and transgender people.
-Grouping 5% of the population together under one umbrella of how they all live is foolish.
+I have a life, not a lifestyle, and I conduct my own according to my faith, values and ethics.
+Likewise, it is also true with gay and transgender people.
+Grouping about 5% of the population together under one “lifestyle” umbrella is foolish.

-It would not be appropriate to reduce me to a sex act, and likewise for it is true for my gay friends.
-We are humans with beautiful diversity, including the way we express ourselves sexually, romantically and emotionally.
+Just as it wouldn’t be appropriate to reduce me to a sex act, the same also true for my gay and trans friends.
+We are each humans with beautiful diversity, that includes the way we express ourselves sexually, romantically, and emotionally.

 “Gay sex is not natural, the parts don’t fit.”

-The follow-up to the “gay lifestyle” comment is often, “Gay sex is not natural, the parts don’t fit.”
-If the parts “did not fit”, then gay people would not be having “gay sex”; so clearly, the parts do fit.
+The follow-up statement to the “gay lifestyle” comment is often: “Gay sex is not natural; the parts don’t fit.”
+If the parts “didn’t fit”, then gay people wouldn’t be having “gay sex.”
+So clearly, the parts do fit.

-If you are bothered by imagining or thinking about “gay sex”, skip the next six paragraphs.
-However, if you bypass them, you may miss a primer on human sexuality that can be applied to your own “heterosexual lifestyle” for added enjoyment.
+If you are bothered by imagining or thinking about “gay sex,” skip the next eight paragraphs.
+However, if you bypass them, you may miss a primer on human sexuality that might be applied to your own “heterosexual lifestyle” for added enjoyment.

-Putting it plainly, the “natural way” of having sex is highly satisfying for heterosexual men and less so for women.
-Clearly, Part A into Slot B is not the only way that brings enjoyment to the parties in the sexual union.
+Evidently and statistically speaking, Part A into Slot B is not the only way that can brings enjoyment to the parties of a sexual union.

 Gay sex not only fits, it works.